COVID-19 is a notifiable disease. Report all suspected or confirmed cases to your local health authorities.

-A positive RT-PCR result confirms SARS-CoV-2 infection.
+A positive RT-PCR result confirms SARS-CoV-2 infection (in the context of the limitations associated with RT-PCR testing).
 If the result is negative, and there is still a clinical suspicion of infection (e.g., an epidemiologic link, typical x-ray findings, absence of another etiology), resample the patient and repeat the test.
 A positive result confirms infection.
 If the second test is negative, consider serologic testing (see below).

 Genomic sequencing is not routinely recommended, but may be useful to investigate the dynamics of an outbreak, including changes in the size of an epidemic over time, its spatiotemporal spread, and testing hypotheses about transmission routes.

 Complications associated with nasal swab testing are not well characterized and data is scarce.
 Complications were extremely low in one study (1.24 complications per 100,000 tests).
 Adverse effects may include epistaxis, nasal discomfort, headache, ear discomfort, rhinorrhea, and broken swabs being stuck (and requiring removal via nasal endoscopy).
 Bleeding may be life-threatening.
 Correct sampling techniques are crucial.

 A case of iatrogenic cerebrospinal fluid leak has been reported after nasal testing for COVID-19 in a woman with an undiagnosed skull base defect at the fovea ethmoidalis.